 When you start typing a query into a search box at many search engines, you may see a dropdown appear under the search box which offers selectable suggestions for query terms even before you may have finished typing.
-The suggestions may also provide alternative URLs for web pages if you are typing the address of a web page into the search box.
+These predictive search suggestions may also provide alternative URLs for web pages if you are typing the address of a web page into the search box.

 A patent application published by Google this week gives us a little more insight into the search suggestions that it offers.
 Interestingly, it’s possible that the query suggestions that I see might be different than the ones that you may be offered, based upon things such as whether or not either of us: